san3jaya/agent-team-pipeline/README.md

 > resume
 ```

-The Team Lead checks for `.opencode/resume.md` in the project root and offers to continue from where it left off.
+The Captain checks for `.opencode/resume.md` in the project root and offers to continue from where it left off.

 **Trivial edits are fast:**